 Principles and Good Rules2020 Nov 13

 Rules and principles are related by pragmatism.
-Rules come from application of principles to a context, and then rules can be re-used efficiently. note However, this order of precedence must not be forgotten.
+Rules come from application of principles to a context, and then these rules can be re-used efficiently. note However, this order of precedence must not be forgotten.
 This is particularly important for spiritual living because Jesus commanded us to live by a value principle of love.

 I have seen this called slow and fast thinking based on a noteworthy book that was similarly titled.